n8many/TMP102py/README.md

 ## Credits

-Most of this code is being copied and translated from the original sparkfun library here: https://github.com/sparkfun/SparkFun_TMP102_Arduino_Library
+Most of this code is being translated from the original Sparkfun library here: https://github.com/sparkfun/SparkFun_TMP102_Arduino_Library

 ## License